-The water, wastewater and drainage facilities (the "System"), the purchase, acquisition and construction of which will be permanently financed by the District with the proceeds of the new money unlimited tax bonds, have been (or will be) designed in accordance with accepted engineering practices and the recommendation of certain governmental agencies having regulatory or supervisory jurisdiction over construction and operation of such System, including, among others, the TCEQ, Williamson County, and the City.
-According to the Engineer, the design of all such System has been (or will be) approved by all governmental agencies which have authority over the District.
+The water, wastewater and storm drainage facilities (the "System"), the purchase, acquisition and construction of which will be permanently financed by the District with the proceeds of the new money bonds, have been designed in accordance with accepted engineering practices and the recommendation of certain governmental agencies having regulatory or supervisory jurisdiction over construction and operation of such facilities, including, among others, the TCEQ, Travis County, and the City.
+According to the Engineer, the design of all such facilities has been approved by all governmental agencies which have authority over the District.

-Operation of the District's System is subject to regulation by, among others, the EPA and the TCEQ.
+Operation of the waterworks and wastewater facilities within the District is subject to regulation by, among others, the US Environmental Protection Agency and the TCEQ.
 The rules and regulations promulgated by these agencies change periodically and are subject to further development and revision.
 The TCEQ makes annual inspections of the water and wastewater systems to assure compliance with their rules.